ramanrishi076/Web-Designing-Sample-Car-Website/README.md

-# BMW — Automotive Website
+# Jaguar — Automotive Website

-A modern, responsive **BMW-inspired automotive website** built to showcase web development and UI/UX skills.
+A modern, responsive **Jaguar-inspired automotive website** built to showcase web development and UI/UX skills.

 > **Disclaimer:** This is an independent sample project created for educational and portfolio purposes.
-It is not affiliated with or endorsed by BMW.
+It is not affiliated with or endorsed by Jaguar.

 ## ✨ Features